GBS is the most common cause of life-threatening infection in newborn babies in the UK.

 Is my hospital taking part in GBS3?

-NHS Trusts and Boards can still apply to participate in the GBS3 trial – hospitals can express their interest here.
+NHS Trusts and Boards can still apply to participate in the GBS3 trial – hospitals can express their interest by contacting the GBS3 trial team.
 The GBS3 trial team is allocating hospitals to the 3 trial arms every month (overall, 40 will be allocated to standard care, 20 to ECM testing, and 20 to PCR testing in labour).

-Below are the hospitals that have agreed to participate in the GBS3 trial (including which arm of the trial they’ve been allocated to).
+Below are the hospitals that have agreed to participate in the GBS3 trial.
 The GBS3 trial team is working with many hospitals, so if yours is not listed here, they may still be discussing their participation.
 Not all hospitals will be able to take part, but at least 80 should be able to.

 - County Durham and Darlington NHS Foundation Trust